 Black-footed Cat Adults

-Black-footed Cat sub-adults become sexually mature from seven months in females and nine months for males.
+Black-footed Cat females can breed from seven months and males from nine months of age.

 Mortality in the wild is mostly by other larger carnivores and raptors, and by domestic dogs near human settlements.